-FORM 10-K
+FORM 10-K/A

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2014

-ΩR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission file number 001-36124

-Gaming and Leisure Properties, Inc.

-(Exact name of registrant as specified in its charter)

-Pennsylvania 46-2116489

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-825 Berkshire Blvd., Suite 400 Wyomissing, Pennsylvania

-(Zip Code)

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (610) 401-2900

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered
+(Amendment No. 1)

+(Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 х For the fiscal year ended December 31, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 0 For the transition period from to Commission file number 001-36124 Gaming and Leisure Properties, Inc. (Exact name of registrant as specified in its charter) Pennsylvania 46-2116489 (State or other jurisdiction of (I.R.S.
+Employer Identification No.) incorporation or organization) 845 Berkshire Blvd., Suite 200 Wyomissing, Pennsylvania 19610 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (610) 401-2900 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Nasdao